s-marios/echology/README.md

 First, build from source using Maven, see the bottom of this README for details.
 A ready-to-use redistributable folder can be found at the `target/dist/` folder.

-To run the program without any special options use:
+To run the program without any special options, at the top-level directory use:
 ```
 java -jar target/dist/echology.jar
 ```